 Let us see the impacts on both the balance sheet fund flow analysis as well as the cash flow from operations (CFO) calculation in the case of inventory write-down.

 1) Fund flow statement analysis from the balance sheet:

 The decline in inventory will be factored in profit & loss statement as a loss/expense, which will reduce the profits and in turn will reduce the retained earnings (shareholders equity).

-If we ignore all other transactions, then in the fund flow analysis, the fund inflow due to decline in asset (inventory) will be matched with fund outflow due to decline in shareholders’ equity (reduction in retained earnings due to loss in P&L because of inventory write down).
+If we ignore all other transactions, then in the fund flow analysis, the fund inflow due to decline in an asset (inventory) will be matched with fund outflow due to decline in shareholders’ equity (reduction in retained earnings due to loss in P&L because of inventory write down).

 2) Calculation of cash flow from operations (CFO):